 In producing this guide, it is not our intention to replicate the VA Guide to Long Term Care.
 The VA website does an excellent job of describing the programs and types of assistance available to elderly veterans.
-Instead our objective is to focus on veterans' options with regards to paying for care.
+Instead our objective is to focus on veterans' options to help with non-medical care / aging care.
 The aim is to help veterans discover and understand the benefits available to them, to find financial assistance and to provide ideas that can reduce the costs associated with long term care, be that in a nursing home, in assisted living or at home.

-Be aware that not all options are available to any one veteran.
-Some programs have eligibility criteria which specifically state that the recipient cannot be eligible to receive a different VA benefit.
+Be aware that not every options is available to every veteran.
+Some programs' eligibility criteria specifically state that the recipient cannot be eligible to receive a different VA benefit.
 Also worth noting is that the sources of funding described here are not limited to those offered by the VA.
 Also included is assistance from non-profit organizations intended specifically to help veterans.